mzboito/IWSLT2022_Tamasheq_data/README.md

 This corpus is a collection of radio recordings from [Studio Kalangou](https://www.studiokalangou.org/) translated to French.
 It comprises 17 hours of clean speech in Tamasheq, translated to the French language.
 We also make available a 19 hour version of this corpus, including 2 additional hours of data that was labeled by annotators as potentially noisy.
 Both versions of this dataset share the same validation and test sets.

 ## Additional Audio data
-In addition to the 17 hours of Tamasheq audio data aligned to French translations, and in light of recent work in self-supervised models for speech processing, we also provide participants with unlabaled raw audio data in the Tamasheq language, as well as in other 4 languages spoken in the Republic of the Niger: French (116 hours), Fulfulde (114 hours), Hausa (105 hours), Tamashek (234 hours) and Zarma (100 hours).
+In addition to the 17 hours of Tamasheq audio data aligned to French translations, and in light of recent work in self-supervised models for speech processing, we also provide participants with unlabaled raw audio data in the Tamasheq language, as well as in other 4 languages spoken from Niger: French (116 hours), Fulfulde (114 hours), Hausa (105 hours), Tamasheq (234 hours) and Zarma (100 hours).
 All this data comes from the radio broadcastings of [Studio Kalangou](https://www.studiokalangou.org/) and [Studio Tamani](https://www.studiotamani.org/).

 The participants are not required to use any of this data.